Glycan-analysis

 Data Overview

 This dataset originates from a time-series glycan experiment designed to study Chinese Hamster Ovary (CHO) cells.
+The data is compositional, meaning that the observed glycoform abundances represent parts of a whole and are constrained by a constant-sum constraint, making standard statistical analyses inappropriate without appropriate log-ratio transformations.
 The experiment involved cultivating cells in eight bioreactors, with four bioreactors subjected to a temperature shift after 146 hours (experimental condition) and the remaining four bioreactors maintained without a temperature shift (control condition).

 Timepoints